johnpeele/ACL-Playbook/code-pipeline.md

 Are you working on something big that's green field?
 Are multiple people involved in a project?
 Never underestimate the power of taking some time up front for laying down a design.
 It can be as simple as sketching out an API in a gist with your pair bear, playing around with what it should look like calling the code in an rspec test, or creating a user-flow diagram to show complex interactions in detail.
 A little work up front can save tons of work later, especially when people start asking the question, "how is that suppose to work again?"

-## Planning &amp; pairing up
+## Planning & pairing up

-During our weekly planning meeting7, engineers and non-engineers figure out what they're going to build for the week.
+During our weekly planning meeting, engineers and non-engineers figure out what they're going to build for the week.

 To pair or not to pair?
 That depends on the team sizes and the people involved.
 There is no "one way" to write code at Poll Everywhere.